Demorome/ShowOff-NVSE/README.md

 You may also contact me directly on Discord.
 Username: `Demorome#2870`

-# Engine Tweaks

-    -Prevent ShowRaceMenu from resetting Ability and temporary Actor Effects.

 # Requirements
-Requires xNVSE v6.2.3 or greater: https://github.com/xNVSE/NVSE/releases.
+Requires xNVSE v6.2.6 or greater: https://github.com/xNVSE/NVSE/releases.

 # Installation
-`ShowOffNVSE.dll` must end up under `Fallout New Vegas/Data/nvse/plugins/..` (in the `plugins` folder).
+`ShowOffNVSE.dll` and `ShowOffNVSE.ini` must end up under `Fallout New Vegas/Data/nvse/plugins/..` (in the `plugins` folder).

-Installing the .zip file from a mod manager should also work.
+Installing the primary .zip file from a mod manager should also work.
+`ShowOffNVSE_INI.zip` need only be installed once; new INI options are automatically added to the file.

+# Bug Fixes

+    -Prevent ShowRaceMenu from resetting Ability and temporary Actor Effects.

+# INI Options

+## Subjective Bug Fixes
+* ResetInterior Resets Actors

+        The ResetInterior script function will now resurrect actors, as they would be if the cell was reset by waiting long enough.
+        This renders it functionally identical to the ResetInteriorAlt function.

+## Gameplay Tweaks
+* Use Gamesettings For Fist Fatigue Damage

+        Instead of multiplying the hit damage by 0.5 to get the fist fatigue damage, the formula is now: fistFatigueDmg = fHandFatigueDamageBase + (fHandFatigueDamageMult * regularDmg)

+* Creatures Deal Melee Fatigue Damage

+        Lets creatures deal fatigue damage from melee attacks.
+The formula is: meleeFatigueDmg = fHandFatigueDamageBase + (fHandFatigueDamageMult * regularDmg)

+* Unarmed Weapons Deal Fatigue Damage

+        Lets unarmed weapons deal fatigue damage, except for those with the 'Spin' animation type.
+The formula is: fatigueDmg = fFatigueAttackWeaponBase + (fFatigueAttackWeaponMult * regularDmg)

+* No Self-Repairing Broken Items

+        If enabled, broken items (0% condition) cannot be repaired in the pipboy repair menu.
+This encourages more attentive maintenance.

+* No Vendor Repairing Broken Items

+        If enabled, broken items (0% condition) cannot be repaired in the vendor repair menu.
+This encourages more attentive maintenance.

 # Questions-&-Answers